pedrolcl/SFUpdateChecker/README.md

 # SFUpdateChecker

-Update Checker for releases published on Sourceforge
+Update Checker for releases published on Sourceforge.

 ## Why?

-Sourceforge is my choice for publishing releases, because ...
+Sourceforge is my hosting of choice for publishing releases, because ...

-* There are many mirrors that ensure high speed downloads to users anywhere in the world
+* There are many mirrors that ensure high speed downloads to users anywhere in the world.
-* Offers detailed download statistics for every file, segmented by geography, operating system, and time
+* Offers detailed download statistics for every file, segmented by geography, operating system, and time.
-* Last but not least, it offers XML and JSON data to retrieve the latest available releases that make it possible this update checker without needing to manually publish the data for every release
+* Last but not least, it offers XML and JSON data to retrieve the latest available releases that make it possible this update checker without needing to manually publish the data for every release.

 ## How?